- Oakland University have partnered to offer OU students, music classes at DIME Detroit

 This class provides a forum for students to develop their original songs, to a professional level.
 Students will work with other songwriters and an instructor to experiment with concepts and arrangement in order to polish their ideas into full songs.
 This class is a forum for students to refine their songs collaboratively before addressing the performance of the song in the Live Songwriting Workshop class.
 If students are writing songs for others, this class will also be an opportunity to discuss how the song will be performed and the personnel required.
 Students will also discuss outlets for their songs (e.g. digital release, streaming, Soundcloud).
 Students will develop their skills of peer critique and learn to provide criticism in a constructive way.

-These classes will provide you with an opportunity to specialize in guitar, bass, drums, vocals, songwriting and music business classes.
-There aims is to give you the high level skills and ability to develop an authoritative, individual approach to performance, songwriting and business knowledge.
+All OU@DIME classes will provide you with an opportunity to specialize in guitar, bass, drums, vocals, songwriting and music business classes.
+The aim is to give you the high level skills and ability to develop an authoritative, individual approach to performance, songwriting and business knowledge.
 Upon completion of your degree, you will have established a varied portfolio of creative work and have an understanding of how to develop your own unique approach to your specialism and the wider industry.

 Under the guidance and supervision of OU@DIME faculty and highly respected artists, you will perform as a soloist and within bands to devise systematic and effective practice routines, compositional processes, and general musicianship skills.
 Alongside the creative development of instrumental technique, performance, and composition skills, you will develop research and writing skills and reflect critically on your practice.